-- C inability to obtain information about all cases in the sample - C definitional difficulties - C differences in the interpretation of questions - c inability or unwillingness on the part of the respondents to provide correct information - C inability to recall information, errors made in the following: collection such as in recording or coding the data, processing the data, estimating values for missing data - C biases resulting from the differing recall periods caused by the interviewing pattern used - c and undercoverage.
+- C inability to obtain information about all cases in the sample - C definitional difficulties - C differences in the interpretation of questions - c inability or unwillingness on the part of the respondents to provide correct information - C inability to recall information, errors made in the following: collection such as in recording or coding the data, processing the data, estimating values for missing data - C biases resulting from the differing recall periods caused by the interviewing pattern used - C and undercoverage.

 Quality control and edit procedures were used to reduce errors made by respondents, coders and interviewers.
-More detailed discussions of the existence and control of nonsampling errors in the SIPP can be found in the SIPP Quality Profile by Thomas B. Jabine, Karen E. King and Rita J. Petroni, issued May 1990.
+More detailed discussions of the existence and control of nonsampling errors in the SIPP can be found in the SIPP Quality Profile, 1998 SIPP Working Paper Number 230, issued May 1999.

 Undercoverage in SIPP results from missed living quarters and missed persons within sample households.
 It is known that undercoverage varies with age, race, and sex.
-Generally, undercoverage is larger for males than for females and larger for Blacks than for nonBlacks.
+Generally, undercoverage is larger for males than for females and larger for Blacks than for non-Blacks.
 Ratio estimation to independent age-race-sex population controls partially corrects for the bias due to survey undercoverage.
 However, biases exist in the estimates to the extent that persons in missed households or missed persons in interviewed households have characteristics different from those of interviewed persons in the same age-race-sex group.
 Further, the independent population controls used have been adjusted for undercoverage in the Census.